roeeshahmoon/roeeshahmoon/README.md

 # 💫 About Me:
-I am a fourth year Computer Engineering student at Ben-Gurion University with hands-on experience in both software and hardware development.
+I am a Computer Engineering graduate from Ben-Gurion University with hands-on experience in both software and hardware development.

 I currently work as an Embedded Engineer at ELTA Systems LTD, where I implement real-time signal processing algorithms on AMD Xilinx Versal platforms using C++ for AI Engines, alongside golden model validation in Python and MATLAB.